 - Discovery and Developmental Therapeutics

-Dr. Harris joined the Division of Hematology and Oncology in the Department of Internal Medicine of the Emory University School of Medicine in 1998.
-Since then, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
+Wayne B. Harris, MD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine and joined the faculty in 1998.
+Dr. Harris also serves as the Section Co-Chief of Hematology and Medical Oncology at the Atlanta Veterans Affairs Medical Center.
+A board certified medical oncologist, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
 These include numerous investigator-initiated, cooperative group and industry-sponsored studies.

 Dr. Harris obtained his Medical Degree from Loma Linda University in 1988 in southern Calfornia.
 He subsequently completed three years of specialty training in Internal Medicine at Emory University in Atlanta.
 After completing a service obligation to the National Health Scholarship Corps in Chattanooga, TN, he returned to Emory where he completed three additional years of subspecialty training in Hematology and Oncology.
 He is board certified in Medical Oncology.